silviapoletti/Deep-Belief-Networks-Internal-representation-and-Adversarial-Attacks/README.md

-This is consistent with what the next figure shows: internal feature representation of the data is visualized with a scatterplot that becomes less blurred and more clustered as going up in the hierarchy.
+This is consistent with what the next figure shows: internal feature representation of the data is visualized with a scatterplot that becomes less chaotic and more clustered as going up in the hierarchy.

 <p align="center">